bburak/ucmdb-restapi-get-ci/README.md

 # ucmdb-restapi-get-ci
-This project provides information on how to use UCMDB’s REST API and illustrates the usage by means of an exemplary Java Console Application.
+This project provides information on how to use UCMDB REST API and performs the use by means of Java Console Application.
+It's provides the following api calls two to endpoints.
+* <base_url>/rest-api/getCI
+* <base_url>/rest-api/executeTQL (in-progress)

+---

    File name | File content
 ----------------|----------------------